ghshivamkashyap/react-testimonial/README.md

 - Testimonials Data: You can update the testimonials data in the `data.js` file by modifying the existing testimonials or adding new ones.

 Feel free to customize the code and styling according to your needs to enhance the user experience.

-Note: Remember to replace `[Add a screenshot of your application here]` and `[Repository URL]` with the appropriate information for your project.